Categorification and mirror symmetry for Grassmannians: Introduction and main results

 In \Cref{Prop:superpot}, we give a new proof of \eqref{eq-int:GT-SP}, by writing the terms in $W$ as ratios of cluster characters.
 Given \eqref{eq-int:GT-SP} and \Cref{Cor:mutkappa}, we immediately deduce (\Cref{thm:trop-GT}) that

 for all reachable cluster tilting objects $T$, because both sides mutate in the same way.

-Consequently, we can use the dual of the lattice isomorphism $\wthat$ to rewrite $W$ (\Cref{thm:Wformula}) and thereby find the inequalities defining $\gvc{T}$ (\Cref{thm:coneGV-SP}).
+Hence we can use the dual of the isomorphism $\wthat$ to rewrite $W$ (\Cref{thm:Wformula}) and thereby find the inequalities defining $\gvc{T}$ inside $\Grot(\CM\algA)$ (\Cref{thm:coneGV-SP}).
 More precisely, these inequalities are obtained by tropicalising the following superpotential, written in $\cluX$-cluster coordinates, that is, in $\CC[\Grot(\fd\algA)]$.

 Here $\extd{P_i}$ is an extension of~$P_i$ by a simple $\algC$-module~$\extd{S_i}=S_{i+k}$, that is, we have a short exact sequence

 and $\Fpolyd{E} (\yvar)$ is the quotient F-polynomial of $E$ (see \S\ref{subsec:cat-superpot} for more details).